 \section{Introduction}

 The emergence of AI \emph{co-scientists}, agentic systems capable of autonomous hypothesis generation and experimental design, marks a paradigm shift in scientific discovery~\citep{boiko2023autonomous,gottweis2025}.
 Current co-scientists are self-evaluating, parallelizable pipelines of Large Language Model (LLM) calls that search hypothesis spaces at a massive scale to brainstorm and propose candidate ideas for validation in real-world experiments.

-This approach shines in \emph{verification-rich} tasks such as drug discovery~\citep{gottweis2025} or code optimization~\citep{lu2024aiscientist}, where ground truth is accessible via immediate feedback loops in well-structured repeatable experiments. \citet{Knusel2019} characterize these as ``small problems'': the cost of AI hallucination is low because reality provides immediate error correction.
-In contrast, some high-stakes research questions in fields such as macro-economics, epidemiology and climate science are \emph{verification-poor}: controlled experiments are often impossible, systems are non-stationary \citep{lucas1976econometric}, and truth is an authoritative state of knowledge that is arrived at through scientific consensus construction rather than measurement \citep{cleland2002methodological}.\footnote{Most fields span both verification-rich and verification-poor aspects.
-Climate science combines verification-rich foundations ($\mathrm{CO}_2$ levels, radiative forcing) and verification-poor complexities (e.g., Earth's tipping points) where model dependence and deep uncertainty require integrative assessment rather than verification.} Consequently, establishing the state of knowledge requires not just calculation, but \emph{assessment}—weighing reinforcing and diverging evidence against background theory to form a consensus \citep{baumberger2017, oreskes2004scientific}.
+This approach shines in \emph{verification-rich} tasks such as drug discovery~\citep{gottweis2025} or code optimization~\citep{lu2024aiscientist}, where ground truth is accessible via immediate feedback loops in well-structured repeatable experiments. \citet{Knusel2019} characterize these as ``small problems''.
+The cost of AI hallucination is low because reality provides immediate error correction.
+In contrast, some high-stakes research questions in fields such as macroeconomics, epidemiology and climate science are \emph{verification-poor}: controlled experiments are often impossible, systems are non-stationary \citep{lucas1976econometric}, and truth is an authoritative state of knowledge that is arrived at through scientific consensus construction rather than measurement \citep{cleland2002methodological}.\footnote{Most fields span both verification-rich and verification-poor aspects.
+Climate science combines verification-rich foundations ($\mathrm{CO}_2$ levels, radiative forcing) and verification-poor complexities (e.g., Earth's tipping points) where model dependence and deep uncertainty require integrative assessment rather than verification.} Consequently, establishing the state of knowledge requires not just calculation, but \emph{assessment}: weighing reinforcing and diverging evidence against background theory to form a consensus \citep{baumberger2017, oreskes2004scientific}.